EmmyVoita/EmmyVoita.github.io/_posts/2025-5-5-Full-Physcially-Based-Sky-Rendering-Pipeline.markdown

 * **R Channel:** scattering
 * **G Channel:** ambient contribution
 * **B Channel:** estimated cloud depth
-* **A Chennel:** transmittance
+* **A Channel:** transmittance

 **The Ideal Solution and Constraints:**

-Ideally, we would like to use a float3 to represent scattering and transmittance so that we can achieve a more accurate and flexible simulation of wavelength-dependent effects by specifying a scattering coefficient and extinction coefficient.
-However, we need to output both the scattering and transmittance in the output buffer, since both are required later to composite with the scene.
+Ideally, we would like to use a _float3_ to represent scattering and transmittance so that we can achieve a more accurate and flexible simulation of wavelength-dependent effects by specifying a scattering coefficient and extinction coefficient.
+However, we need to output both the scattering and transmittance in the output buffer, since both are later required for compositing.
 This means we already have to sacrifice some information to represent scattering and transmittance this way.
 We could solve the problem using two output buffers, but then we would have to run both through TAAU, which isn't really feasible for performance reasons.

 The composite pass requires upsampled depth information to accurately composite the precomputed atmosphere with the TAAU output, since we need the depth information for compositing with multiple radiance sources and for using world position to sample our atmosphere lookups.
 Without upsampled depth information, we get artifacts on edge pixels due to the downsampled depth buffer.